yanzewu/line/commands.md

 Line itself keeps a global default style sheet, which can be changed by `set default` or `.linerc` file.
 When a figure is created, its style and default subfigure style is copied from global style.

-Each subfigure keeps a template of line styles, which is created from global default style and default palatte.
+Each subfigure keeps a template of line styles, which is created from global default style and default palette.
 The template is updated by group specification each time `plot` is called.
 When a new line is plotted, its style is looked up from line template style.
 The template style is also updated if style is set in `plot` command.